Looking to learn more?

 Either you’re remote or you’re not

 Either you’re remote-only or you don’t do remote at all.
 Lots of companies brag about giving their staff the freedom to work remotely.
 However, the reality is that unless it is in your company’s DNA to be a remote company, it will inevitably favor the team members that are working in the office (in particular if this is where the leadership is).
 The reason for this is largely related to the flow of information.
 People chat over the water cooler, over coffee or over drinks after work.
 This leads to unevenly distributed information, which easily can make people feel left out or that other team members simply assume everyone else knows about something despite it never made it to the official channels.
-In a remote-only culture however, the information flow tends to happen in a more organized fashion either over email or in the company chat rooms (or even in Github Issues).
+In a remote-only culture however, the information flow tends to happen in a more organized fashion either over email or in the company chat rooms (or even in GitHub Issues).

 Company and team summits

 Company summits matter a lot.
 Even if you’re a remote team, having everyone get together in person every year (or twice a year) can make a huge difference.
 While video chats is a higher context medium than email or chat, it still isn’t a full substitute for meeting face-to-face.
 When we did our very first summit for Screenly at the lovely Villa Lava in Croatia (a great place for company summits), it was the first time our team members got to meet each other in person, despite having worked together for years.
 In retrospect, it was a big mistake to not be doing summits earlier, as we could see a big difference in how the communication changed online after the summit.
 Because text based chat is a low context medium, it’s very easy to misread the intent of a message.
 However, if you have met this person in real life, you have a lot more to work with and can use that context to read the same message in a new light.
-These days, the developers at Screenly get together in person every quarter (roughly) for a one week summit, and the entire company gets together annually.
+These days, the developers at Screenly get together in person every quarter (roughly) for a one week summit.
+The entire company gets together annually.
 (You can read more about how we work at Screenly in the article How we work at Screenly that I wrote a few years ago.)

 Tap in to a large talent pool